As the pandemic rages on, outdoor exercise remains one of the safest and no-fuss ways to stay active.

-Luckily in Upper Manhattan you're never too far from a steep park crisscrossed with some serious stairs (many have more than 100).
+Luckily in Upper Manhattan you're never too far from a steep park crisscrossed with some serious stairs—many with more than 100 steps.

 From south to north, here's where to find the best:

-Although practically the entire park is filled with stairs, one of the longest series (150-plus stairs) starts at 120th Street and Morningside Avenue and goes all the way up to Morningside Drive.
+Although practically the entire park is filled with stairs, one of the longest sets (150-plus steps) starts at 120th Street and Morningside Avenue and goes all the way up to Morningside Drive.

 Possibly the steepest of the bunch, Fort Tryon's Grand Staircase starts just north of the Anne Loftus Playground, connecting Broadway near Dyckman Street with the Met Cloisters at the top of the hill (if you're not too sweaty, you can even pay a visit).